rpigu-i/rfidsnatcher/README.md

 ### Battery

-A small PKCELL LP&785060 was used.
-THis is a 3.7v 2500 mAh battery.
+A small PKCELL LP785060 was used.
+This is a 3.7v 2500 mAh lithium ion polymer battery.

-It is smaller enough to easily clips onto the pins of an Arduino microcontroller and has a small form factor.
+It clips easily onto the pins the Arduino microcontroller via a 2-pin JST-PH connector and has a small form factor, which is useful when building a case.

 These can be picked up for around $15 on sites such as Adafruit: